DanBot-Hosting/discord-bot/README.md

 - [ ] Add logging
   - [x] Message delete
   - [ ] Message edit
+  - [ ] Nickname changes
 - [x] Add DM functionality
   - [x] Allow specific users to send messages using the bot through DMs
 - [ ] Proxy management
   - [ ] Proxy/unproxying domains
   - [ ] Domain list
   - [ ] Info about a specific proxied domain
-    - [ ] What server it is attached to, SSL status, etc
+    - What server it is attached to, SSL status, etc
   - [ ] Remove proxied domains when a server is deleted
 - [ ] Client management
   - [ ] Suspend users (administrator only)